 When you first come to use databases in your studies, you can find the sheer amount of available resources rather overwhelming.
 With dozens of different databases covering various subjects, journals and forms of information, it can be difficult to know where to start.
 Our quick guide will take you through the ins and outs of finding what you need…by Helen Ireland and Chris Vernon

-We’ve mentioned in previous posts the value of searching databases for finding information rather than relying on Google, Google Scholar, or Encore.
+We’ve mentioned in previous posts the value of searching databases for finding information rather than relying on Google, Google Scholar, or Library Search.
 However, you may still not feel confident about searching them, or may need further encouragement.
 It’s worth investing a bit of time early on to see what they can offer you.
 In later posts we’ll focus on specific databases and what they cover but for now we’ll point you towards the various types.
 You can find links to all of them through our lists of subject-specific databases, or our A-Z list of databases on the search page.

 What will I find?

 Full-text databases deliver exactly what they promise and are invaluable if you need to find some journal articles quickly, perhaps for an assignment or seminar tomorrow.
 Examples are Science Direct, which covers the sciences, engineering, medicine and social sciences, and IEEE Xplore, which contains millions of journal articles and conference papers on a wide range of science and engineering topics.
 However, the disadvantage of full text databases is that, even though they do contain a vast number of academic papers, they’re the product of only one publisher so don’t cover the whole range of papers available.

 Other databases will normally give you a summary or abstract so you can decide if it’s worth reading the whole article.
 If you find a useful-looking article but don’t see a PDF or ‘full text’ link, click on the WebBridge button, which will check to see if we have access to the article through a different supplier.
 If the Library doesn’t have access then you can use Article Reach to try obtaining it from a different institution.

 Three great reasons to use a database